Net Zero Retrofit Planning Process

 Step 1 - Contract

 The process begins after a contract has been signed.
-For single unit residential houses the fee is $850.00 CAN for a Net Zero Retrofit (NZR) plan.
+For single unit residential houses the total fee (including the NRCan energy audit) is about $550.00 CAN (after the Greener Homes Grant) for a Net Zero Retrofit (NZR) plan (the final cost is dependent on the NRCan Service Organization chosen by the home owner) .
 For other buildings an estimate will be provided.
-This service is available in Canada and Northern US States.
+This service is available in Canada.

 Step 2 - Site Visit

-An engineer, energy advisor or home inspector visits the site building to gather the site component information such as building component size, age & issues (eg. worn out air handling unit, furnace, boiler, lighting, windows).
+An NRCan certified energy advisor visits the site building to gather the site component information such as building component size, age & issues (eg. worn out air handling unit, furnace, boiler, lighting, windows).

-The building's energy usage is modelled to determine the original annual base load.
+The building's energy usage is modeled to determine the original annual base load.
 A report that identifies the load mixture by component and fuel is developed and provided.

 Step 4 - Lifecycle Analysis